Studying and Teaching Abroad

 NB This application process works for Swiss nationals only.
 If you are a national of another country and would like to participate in this scheme, you will have to contact the relevant agency in your own country.
 See the British Council site for details.

-As a general rule, this programme applies to students whose native language is French or German who have attended a university for four semester or more.
+As a general rule, this programme applies to students whose native language is French or German who have attended a university for four semesters or more.

 Teaching assistantships in the USA